Lilian-DT/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that takes a list of words as input and prints only words that appear exactly once.
 14-findthatword
-Display lines containing the pattern “root” from the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword display the number of lines that contain the pattern “bin” in the file